Orkney is the perfect place to be for wildlife-watching in the autumn.

 Ok, this isn’t strictly a wildlife attraction, but it’s certainly a highlight of living at 59 degrees north at this time of year.
 The Aurora Borealis, or the ‘Mirrie Dancers’ as they’re known locally, come alive as the darker nights arrive.
 The phenomenon is caused by solar wind from the sun colliding with magnetic particles in the Earth’s atmosphere.
 For us on terra firma, that means beautiful displays of lights gently flickering across the night sky.
 You can see the Northern Lights with the naked eye, but a camera really helps bring the shows to life.

 If you want to experience Orkney in autumn you can search for your ideal accommodation right here on Orkney.com.
-Before planning your trip, take a look at our COVID-19 pages to make sure you're up to date with the latest information and advice too.

 The Promoting Orkney project has been part financed by the Scottish Government and the European Community Orkney LEADER 2014-2020 Programme.